sunnypurewal/MLBGamedayDownloader/README.md

 # MLB Gameday Downloader
 A tool to download MLB Gameday data written in Java.
+ONLY WORKS ON WINDOWS.

 http://gd2.mlb.com/components/game/mlb/ <-- fetched from here